 Welcome!
 I am an assistant professor in the Department of Political Science at the University of Tennessee, Knoxville.
 I specialize in international relations and research methods with a focus on violent non-state armed actors, identity, and conflict.
-My research is published or forthcoming in Comparative Political Studies, International Interactions, and Security Studies
+My research is published or forthcoming in Cambridge University Press, Climate Change, Comparative Political Studies, International Interactions, and Security Studies.

 My work seeks to answer two main questions: (1) How does ideology influence cooperation (eg: group formation and alliances) in conflicts? and (2) What are the consequences of group formation on conflict processes?
 As a member of the Alternative Governance and Climate Change project, I also study how rebel groups manage threats to the environment.
 I use a variety of methods to analyze these issues, including agent-based modeling, Bayesian statistics, survey experiments, and field research.